vegeratoto/MLSoundTable/README.md

 # MLSoundTable
-ATmega8 | 6x5 button array in matrix, an MP3 is played for every button press
+ATmega8 + DFPlayer Mini | 6x5 button array in matrix, an MP3 is played for every button press written in AtmelStudio 7